The narrator and protagonist of

 Read an in-depth analysis of Moira.

 The Aunts are the class of women assigned to indoctrinate the Handmaids with the beliefs of the new society and make them accept their fates.
 Aunt Lydia works at the “Red Center,” the re‑education center where Offred and other women go for instruction before becoming Handmaids.
 Although she appears only in Offred’s flashbacks, Aunt Lydia and her instructions haunt Offred in her daily life.
-Aunt Lydia’s slogans and maxims drum the ideology of the new society into heads of the women, until even those like Offred, women who do not truly believe in the ideology, hear Gilead’s words echoing in their heads.
+Aunt Lydia’s slogans and maxims drum the ideology of the new society into the heads of the women, until even those like Offred, women who do not truly believe in the ideology, hear Gilead’s words echoing in their heads.

 Read an in-depth analysis of Aunt Lydia.